PaulMeehlSchool/website/workshops.md

 **Registration**

 You can register for each workshop on its dedicated page.
 Workshops are also open to interested non-members, but please note that each workshop has limited capacity, and members of the Paul Meehl Graduate School have priority enrollment in the workshops.
+All members receive notifications upon the announcement of workshops.
+If you are not a member but wish to receive these notifications, please sign up for the [mailing list](https://forms.office.com/Pages/ResponsePage.aspx?id=R_J9zM5gD0qddXBM9g78ZP_Kihp-VglPgWom9gajHXdUMEI2VEZYVUkzWkdSRVBPWTZaWlgyRUZXSC4u).

-If you have any questions, please contact us at [paulmeehlgraduateschool@tue.nl](mailto:paulmeehlgraduateschool@tue.nl).
+If you have any further questions, please contact us at [paulmeehlgraduateschool@tue.nl](mailto:paulmeehlgraduateschool@tue.nl).

 **2024 Program**